Renovamen/Just-a-Cat/README.md

 - The Guardian

-  Creat Create a API on https://developer.nytimes.com and put your key here in `Data/API.java`
+  Create a API on https://developer.nytimes.com and put your key here in `Data/API.java`

   <img src="img/5.png" width=800/>